When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 Sometimes people think if they increase the number of the band, it’ll work more quickly.
 But, it’s totally wrong.

 Tooth movement works best when we use an optimum force.
-It means, providing more or less force causes less or no teeth movement.
+It means that providing more or less force causes less or no teeth movement.

 Moreover, putting excess force destroys teeth as well as their supporting tissue and bones.
 As a result, you have to face serious problems.
 So, don’t try to double the number of bands.